shaps80/Peek/README.md

 **Swift 2.2**

-The current release of Peek is Swift 2.2, however its now recommended that you update your Podfile as such:
+If you need Swift 2.2 support, update your Podfile as such:

 `pod 'Peek', '2.0'`

 ---

 # Changelog

+3.0
+-

+* Swift 3.0+ Support

+> Although no breaking API changes have been introduced, Peek now targets Swift 3.0+ so if your project is running an older verson of the language, you'll need to use an older version of Peek.
+However all versions are currently have feature parity.

 2.2.0
 -